 As a Bryan student, you’ll receive these additional benefits:

-Bryan University’s AMBC program was developed based on current competencies outlined by AHIMA and students fully utilize the AHIMA Virtual Lab (Vlab).
+Bryan University’s Medical Billing and Coding program was developed based on current competencies outlined by AHIMA and students fully utilize the AHIMA Virtual Lab (Vlab).
 This lab gives you real-world experience with industry technologies and software applications that employers actually use in the workplace.
 Examples include:

 At Bryan, we don’t think learning online means learning alone.
 Connect with faculty, peers, and student support conveniently from your smart phone, tablet, or computer using Zoom, a user-friendly video app.
 You’ll join a vibrant community who will provide support and celebrate your success along the way.
 You’ll not only develop friends and colleagues, but you’ll also build a professional network—for life.

-Once you complete your medical billing and coding certificate, you may consider continuing your education at the associate and bachelor’s degree levels.
-Bryan University offers an Associate Degree in Health Information Management and a Bachelor of Science Degree in Healthcare Administration.
+You can enroll in the Medical Billing and Coding Certificate and Associate Degree in Health Information Management concurrently.
+This means once you complete your certificate, you can get to work sooner while completing your associate degree.
+Once you complete your associate degree, you may also consider completing the Bryan University Bachelor of Science Degree in Healthcare Administration.
 If you have prior college credit, or you have already completed an associate degree at another institution, we will accept as many credits as possible (and potentially your entire associate degree) to help accelerate your Bryan program.

 UNV-101S—Student Success and Technology Foundations—3.0 credits